New South Wales 43 class locomotive

-The 43 class were a class of Australian diesel locomotives built by A Goninan & Co, Broadmeadow for the New South Wales Department of Railways in 1956–1957.
+The 43 class are a class of Australian diesel locomotives built by A Goninan & Co, Broadmeadow for the New South Wales Department of Railways in 1956–1957.

 Construction

 The class of six locomotives was built by A Goninan & Co, Broadmeadow, as sub-contractor to Australian Electrical Industries.

 These locomotives were unique in Australia in having Alco power units in GE Transportation Systems designed bodies, a legacy of the former Alco-GE partnership which was dissolved in 1953.
 Although their design originated in the United States, only two similar UM20 cab and two booster units were ever built in that country, for the Union Pacific and Erie Railroads.

 Operation

 The 43 class were initially used on the Main Western line from Sydney to Orange, prior to electrification of the line to Lithgow in June 1957, appearing regularly on the Central West Express.
 Subsequently, they were transferred to Broadmeadow Locomotive Depot operating from Gosford to the Queensland border via both the North Coast and Main North lines.
 They also saw service on the Main South line.

-The 43 class were not popular with the train crews, but they did pave the way for a long line of Alco powered locomotives.
+The 43 class were not popular with the train crews, but they did pave the way for a long line of Alco-powered locomotives.
 They did receive some improvements in the late 1950s with water cooling of the turbo-superchargers replacing the air-cooled units.